nestybox/sysbox/docs/user-guide/install-k8s.md

 ## Limitations

-Note that the number of pods that can be deployed on a node depends on many factors such as the number of CPUs on the node, the memory size on the node, the the amount of storage, the type of workloads running in the pods, resource limits on the pod, etc.)
+The number of Sysbox pods that can be deployed on a node depends on many factors such as the number of CPUs on the node, the memory size on the node, the the amount of storage, the type of workloads running in the pods, resource limits on the pod, etc.)